SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Proposed Method

 \subsection{Neighbourhood-Consistency-Aware Unit}

-After having trained the unsupervised model $\left ( \textbf{T}: \textbf{S}\right ) $ by our SMC module, we perform semi-supervised learning for frame-wise classification of temporal actions, as shown in Fig. \ref{fig:framework}(b).
-However, over-segmentation \cite{ishikawa2021alleviating}, which is a critical problem in action segmentation, accompanies over-fitting.
+Similar to \cite{singhania2022iterative}, after having trained the unsupervised model $\left ( \textbf{T}: \textbf{S}\right ) $ by our SMC, we perform semi-supervised learning for frame-wise classification of temporal actions using few labelled data, as shown in Fig. \ref{fig:framework}(b).
+Although this method enjoys good frame-wise accuracy, it suffers from significant over-segmentation errors, leading to low segmentation quality, as measured by segmental F1 score and Edit distance.
+The reason for this discrepancy lies in the fact that the pre-trained model focuses more on frame-level classification and does not consider the consistency of class labels within an action segment.
 Over-segmentation refers to the error type where a video is excessively divided into subsegments, causing erratic action class predictions.
-In order to alleviate this issue in our semi-supervised setting, we introduce a Neighbourhood-Consistency-Aware module shown in Fig. \ref{fig:NCA} to ensure spatial consistency between action segments.
-The intuition behind this is that feature distributions within the neighbourhoods of the same label should be spatially close.
-We further discuss the NCA module below.
+To alleviate this issue in semi-supervised settings, we introduce a Neighbourhood-Consistency-Aware (NCA) module shown in Fig. \ref{fig:NCA} to ensure spatial consistency between action segments.
+The intuition behind this is that feature distribution within the neighbourhoods of the same label should be spatially close.

-After having trained the unsupervised model $\left ( \textbf{T}: \textbf{S}\right ) $ by our SMC module, we perform semi-supervised learning for frame-wise classification of temporal actions, as shown in Fig. \ref{fig:framework}(b).
-However, over-segmentation \cite{ishikawa2021alleviating}, which is a critical problem in action segmentation, accompanies over-fitting.
-In order to alleviate this issue in our semi-supervised setting, we introduce a Neighbourhood-Consistency-Aware module shown in Fig. \ref{fig:NCA} to ensure spatial consistency between action segments.
-We further discuss the NCA module below.

-At the first stage shown in Fig. \ref{fig:framework}(b), given the temporal representation $\textbf{X}$ of a video with ground truth labels $l$ in the batch, we randomly sample $K$ frames and construct $K$ neighbourhoods centered at these frames.
+Concretely, at the first stage shown in Fig. \ref{fig:framework}(b), given the temporal representation $\textbf{X}$ of a video with ground-truth labels $l$ in the batch, we randomly sample $K$ frames and construct $K$ neighbourhoods centered at these frames.
 For each frame, we then select $M$ frames having the same label and $M$ frames with different labels, respectively.
 Formally, we define the sets of neighbourhoods as:

 where $W$ is the length of an action segment. $\mathcal{N}(t)$ represents a set of $M$ segments, where each segment consisting of $W$ frames is centered at one frame from a group of $M$ frames.
 The $M$ frames are randomly sampled from the video frames that have the same label as the frame $t$.
 For $\hat{\mathcal{N}}(t)$, $M$ frames are randomly sampled from the video frames that have different labels from frame $t$. $\mathcal{Z}(t)=\left \{ t_{i}|1\le i \le K\right \}$ represents the indices of the sampled $K$ frames. $\mathcal{P}(t)=\left \{ t^{*}|l[t^{*}]=l[t], \frac{W}{2} \le t^{*}\le T-\frac{W}{2}\right \} $ and $\hat{\mathcal{P}}(t)=\left \{ t^{*}|l[t^{*}]\ne l[t], \frac{W}{2} \le t^{*}\le T-\frac{W}{2}\right \} $ denotes the indices of the frames with the same and different labels corresponding to the $t$-th frame, respectively.